KCDC-2023-Spring-Workshop/docs/resources.md

 # Resources

-This is a list of resources we recommend.
+This is a list of resources we discussed during the workshop or that we recommend.

 ## Documentation

 - [Spring Framework Reference](https://docs.spring.io/spring-framework/docs/current/reference/html/)
 - [Spring Framework API](https://docs.spring.io/spring-framework/docs/current/javadoc-api/)